 - Add more protein from foods like fish, eggs, tofu, and chicken.

-- Eat more.
+- Try to eat more.
 If you’re eating foods that agree with you and you don’t feel full, go ahead and have seconds.
 More food equals more calories.

 - Stock your pantry and fridge with foods you like and that are easy for you to eat.

-- Ask your doctor whether you should take a nutritional supplement if you’re not getting enough nutrients from foods alone.
+- Ask your doctor whether you need to take a nutritional supplement if you’re not getting enough nutrients from foods alone.

-Finally, talk to your doctor about UC treatments.
-Medications can help to manage inflammation and ease the symptoms that prevent you from eating and gaining weight.
+Finally, talk with your doctor about UC treatments.
+Medications can help manage inflammation and ease the symptoms that prevent you from eating and gaining weight.

 The life expectancy of people with UC has improved over the years thanks to new treatments.
 People with this condition can expect to live full and happy lives.

 Some research has found small differences in life expectancy.
-In one study, women with IBD lived 6 to 8 fewer years and men lived 5 to 6 fewer years compared to people without IBD.
-That doesn’t mean your life will be shorter than the typical lifespan of person without UC and in good health — these are just averages.
+In a study from 2020, females with IBD lived 6–8 fewer years, while males lived 5–6 fewer years, in comparison with people without IBD.
+That doesn’t mean your life will be shorter than the typical lifespan of a person without UC and in good health — these are just averages.

-Keep in mind, there are ways to improve your outlook.
-One is to see a doctor who is experienced in treating UC.
-Getting on the right treatment plan can improve both the length and quality of your life.
+Keep in mind that there are ways to help improve your outlook.
+One is to see a doctor who’s experienced in treating UC.
+Getting the right treatment plan can help improve both the length and quality of your life.

-Ulcerative colitis and the medicines you take to manage it can prevent your body from getting the nutrients it needs to stay healthy and heal.
+Living with UC and the medications you take to manage it can prevent your body from getting the nutrients it needs to stay healthy and heal.
 During flares, you might not absorb the nutrients you’re putting into your body.

-Work with your doctor and a dietitian to design a diet that gives you the right balance of nutrients.
+Work with your doctor and a dietitian to create a diet that gives you the right balance of nutrients.
 Try different foods until you find ones that you can both enjoy and tolerate.